Conflict & Misconduct

 We define conflict as one or more of the following:

-While conflict generally involves a disagreement or a difference of opinion, misconduct applies when there is a clear use of unacceptable behaviours.
+While conflict generally involves a disagreement or a difference of opinion, misconduct applies when there is a clear use of unacceptable behaviors.

 Causes of conflict